regenvanwalbeek/artifacts_mmo_openapi/doc/MyCharactersApi.md

 Action Crafting

-Crafting an item.
+Craft an item.
 The character must be on a map with a workshop.

 ### Example
 ```dart